 Home to buildings by some of the world’s most celebrated architects (including I.M.
 Pei, Mies van der Rohe, and local architectural wunderkind Moshe Safdie), Montréal has long been a hotbed of architectural experimentation and development.
-Named by UNESCO as an international City of Design in 2006, Montréal is also a great place for architects from around the world to live and work – and meet.

 The proof is in the numbers

 Design Montréal’s Report on statistics and economic impacts of professional architectural practice in Montréal, tabulates the current state of the city’s architectural sector, showing off a booming scene with no signs of slowing down.

 - 1,470 architects work at architectural establishments in Montréal, be they private practice or freelance